bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 #### Conductivity/Temperature End Cap

 Do the same thing with the other end cap.
-The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 15/32".
+The conductivity sensor has too large a diameter for the pre-drilled holes, so you will need to drill out one of the holes to 12mm or 15/32".
 It may be a tight fit for the probe, so use a round file to make it the right size.
-Once you have the proper hole size, insert the probe so that it sticks out of the end cap approximately 2".
+Once you have the proper hole size, insert the probe so that it sticks out of the end cap approximately 2-3".
 To keep it in place, rig up a stand that will hold the probe in the right spot, or super glue it into place from the outside.
+Tape over the probe hole to prevent any material from entering the sensing area.

 After you have prepared each end cap, you can re-connect them to the flanges.
 Make sure everything is clean.
 Wrap the O-Ring grooves of the flange in tape to prevent any spillage getting into the grooves during the next step.

 #### Applying the Urethane

-:+1: The urethane you are using is called Urethane 75a.
+The urethane you are using is called Urethane 75a.
 It is specifically designed for potting of electronics and cables that are placed in seawater.
 It is important to use plastic tools during mixing so as not to introduce moisture to the urethane.
-Using wood or paper mixing tools runs the risk of upsetting the curing process.
+Using wood or paper mixing tools will upset the cure process.

 ![Picture of Urethane here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/5.PNG) *Blurry picture of the urethane bottles.*

 The urethane should have come with a small packet detailing the best practices of use for the material.
 The most important things to do are to ensure that the surfaces the urethane will contact are sufficiently abraded and that there is no moisture.
 Moisture induces bubbles which ultimately weakens the waterproofing capabilities of the urethane.

 Pour equal amounts of each urethane component into seperate cups.
-You should use a minimum of three ounces of each.
+You should pour enough so that the combined amount is at least 3 oz.
 Using less may not be enough to generate the exothermic reaction needed for the curing process.
 Pour two components into one cup.
 Slowly mix with the stirring stick for two minutes and take care not to introduce bubbles.
 You will have five total minutes of working time.
 At around three minutes, the mixture will become thicker and more difficult to pour.
 Mixing too quickly can generate too much heat and reduce your overall working time.

 Here are some [videos](https://www.masterbond.com/resources/video-library?tid=354) on how to mix and apply two part epoxies.

 ![No Urethane](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/7.PNG)
 *Conductivity and temperature sensors ready to be potted.*

-Next, pour the urethane into each end cap until it reaches the brim of the flange.
-Tap the edges of the flange with a clean plastic stir rod to remove any bubbles.
+Pour the urethane into each end cap until it reaches the brim of the flange.
+Tap the edges of the flange with a clean plastic stir rod to shake up any bubbles attached to the walls.

 ![Picture of urethane and end caps here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/6.PNG)
 *Poured urethane.*